ALBERTA

 (1869 - 1887), Lethbridge FORT WIKI

 A 1967 reconstruction (rebuilt in 1986) of an American civilian trade fort, originally called Fort Hamilton, originally located six km southwest of town at the forks of the St. Mary and Oldman Rivers.
-These were illegal traders from Fort Benton, Montana, trading guns and whiskey to the Blackfoot Indians for buffalo hides and furs.
-Originally a collection of log huts, it burned down after six months but was rebuilt as a sturdy log stockade, stacked horizontally, with two square bastions in opposite corners.
+Operated by John Healy and Alfred Hamilton, they were illegal traders from Fort Benton, Montana, trading guns and whiskey to the Blackfoot Indians for buffalo hides and furs.
+Originally a collection of log huts, it burned down after six months (spring 1870) but was rebuilt 300 feet north as a sturdy log stockade, stacked horizontally, with two square bastions in opposite corners.
 The North West Mounted Police arrived in 1874 to drive out the notorious bootleggers, and offerred the owners of the fort a buyout but were turned down.
 After establishing Fort Macleod (2) the NWMP then rented quarters here as a subpost of the new fort.
 Dave Acres took over the fort in 1876 and lived here until his death in 1892.
 The fort burned in 1887, and was left in disrepair until it was essentially washed away by a spring flood in 1915.
 Reconstruction located at Indian Battle Park at 3rd Ave.
-South and Scenic Drive, the site of the last aboringinal battle in North America (Blackfoot vs. Cree in 1870).
+South and Scenic Drive, the site of the last aboringinal battle in North America (Blackfoot vs. Cree in October 1870).

 Lethbridge Posts